dagster-io/dagster-cloud-hybrid-quickstart/README.md

 ## Step 5.
 Verify builds are successful

-At this point, the workflow run should complete successfully and you should see the `quickstart_etl` in https://dagster.cloud.
-If builds are failing, ensure that your secrets are properly set up the workflow properly sets up Docker regsitry access.
+At this point, the workflow run should complete successfully and you should see the `quickstart_etl` location in https://dagster.cloud.
+If builds are failing, ensure that your secrets are properly set up.
+For help reach out to us in our [Slack](https://dagster.io/community).

 <img width="993" alt="Screen Shot 2022-08-08 at 9 07 25 PM" src="https://user-images.githubusercontent.com/10215173/183562119-90375ca1-c119-4154-8e30-8b85916628b8.png">

 # Add or modify code locations

 Once you have the example location deployed, add your Dagster project as a new code location.
-To add new code locations or to modify the existing location definition:
+To add new code locations or to modify an existing location definition:

 1. Update `dagster_cloud.yaml` and add a new code location.
 See [documentation](https://docs.dagster.io/dagster-cloud/managing-deployments/code-locations) for details.